Tarotar30127/cs312/rsa-project-report.md

 -
 ![baselinegraph.png](baselinegraph.png)

 *The difference is that the theoretical grew fast exponential than my observed such that it grew past my graph's bounds by 1000 bits where as my empirical is closer to the observed.
-The Observed is n^3 growth and is closer to my observed.*
+The Observed is n^3 growth and is closer to my observed.
+This is due also to the random bits generated in a perfect world a prime would be found or number would be small however it is random and adds to the theoretical being different to the observed and empirical.I also think my CPU being under powered to support the theoretical curve, memory management, and function's speed is determined by the speed of multiplying very large numbers*

 ## Core